COMPLAINTS POLICY STATEMENT

 In addition to the above the following applies

-Those that have already paid up front for future classes will be appropriately refunded should the Coronavirus mean that they cannot attend a class.
+Those that have already paid up front for future classes will be appropriately refunded, or monies of that value taken off future fees, should the Coronavirus mean that they cannot attend a class.